mattburnett-repo/generic-fse-code-challenge/Readme.md

   * Mocha / Supertest / Chai

 ## To Do
-* Authentication
+* Authentication / Authorization
 * More modules (ie. navigation, policy detail, customer detail)
-* Docker deployment
-* More TypeScript
+* Retrofit with TypeScript